 Line-of-Duty Death Benefits

-The Bureau of Risk and Insurance Management administers two programs that provide benefits to eligible surviving family members of emergency responders, law enforcement and National Guard in the event of death in the line of duty.
-By law, certification of death must be submitted within 4 years from the date of death to be considered eligible to file a claim.
+The Bureau of Finance and Risk Management administers two programs that provide benefits to eligible surviving family members of emergency responders, law enforcement and National Guard in the event of death in the line of duty.
+By law, certification of death must be submitted within 3 years from the date of death to be considered eligible to file a claim.

 Act 101 - Emergency Responder and Law Enforcement Death Benefit